signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="DSClosePcap"></a>
 ## DSClosePcap

-DSClosePcap() close a pcap file opened previously for reading or writing.
+DSClosePcap() closes a pcap file opened previously for reading or writing.

 ```c++
 int DSClosePcap(FILE*         fp_pcap,